 A multi-family home is a detached building made up of multiple units.
-Multi-family homes go by many names — duplexes, triplexes, two-flat, twin home, double bungalow, etc. — but they all denote the same kind of building.
-Multi-family homes differ from an apartment building or condo development in that a multi-family home, by definition, can only have four or fewer units.
+Multi-family homes go by many names – duplexes, triplexes, two-flat, twin home, double bungalow, etc. – but they all describe the same kind of building.
+Multi-family homes differ from an apartment or condo in that a multi-family home, by definition, can only have four or fewer units.
 Any more than that, and it’s considered a commercial building.

 The downside of this type of home is the lack of privacy that comes from sharing a wall with other units.
 A multi-family home is often smaller than a single-family home.
 Although renting your other units can be a good source of income, being a landlord can be a hassle, and you’ll be responsible for maintenance issues in all of the units.